yoniker/PokerVault/Courses/CarrotCorner/Grade3/Carrot Corner Grade 3 Lecture 3.md

 Questions:
 1. How favorable is this of a world to HJ?
 Answer: It's neutral-by calling BB has a condensed range but has tons of EV vs HJ's range which is now quite polorised
 2. Examine the following hands and determine how good of a bluff they are: Qh8h, Ad6d,Tc9c,AdTs,As3s: AdTs is a terrible hand  - I block both straight draws that missed and flush draws.
-Then Ad6d is a terrible hand to bluff with as I block a lot of BB's folding range,Qh8h/Tc9c are mediocre (block some QT),As3s unblocks all the folds so it's the best candidate for bluffing that spot
+Then Ad6d is a terrible hand to bluff with as I block a lot of BB's folding range,Qh8h/Tc9c are great and same as As3s: QT except exactly QdTd are folding turn, so all those hands unblocks all the folds so those are the best candidates for bluffing that spot (all of the go all-in pure, see https://app.gtowizard.com/solutions?solution_type=gwiz&gametype=Cash6m50zSimple25Open3betV2_SimpleOOP&depth=100&preflop_actions=F-R2.5-F-F-F-C&history_spot=11&depth_list=100&soltab=strategy&gmfs_solution_tab=ai_sols&gmfft_sort_key=0&gmfft_sort_order=desc&board=KhJd7d4s2h&flop_actions=X-R2.9-C&turn_actions=X-R18.15-C&river_actions=X&stratab=strategy_ev)
+In general, to determine how the solver "thinks" regarding specific blockers, I can just look at the EV for that hand.

+Where I am: 30:33